 Intimidation & micro-management

 What you see in the table is a very typical arrangement for someone who comes from the sales world, where they want to make money or work for themselves and come up with an idea to achieve that.
-Our goal is to help build a business structure around that, to support their positives (they’re FANTASTIC at talking to people) and reduce the negatives from being visible to the outside world (and therefore paying customers/investors) through the product.
+Our goal is to help build a business structure around that, to support their benefits (they’re FANTASTIC at talking to people) and reduce the concerns from being visible to the outside world (and therefore paying customers/investors) through the product.
 The result being a functioning business with a strong leader, and a structure that can complement their style so that it can sustain itself and grow.

 We want to play to the strengths, which as a salesperson it almost always focuses on whatever it takes to close the deal.
 This instantly adds a key parameter to the product: